2020 Frequently Asked Questions

 High-touch surfaces will be cleaned and sanitized throughout the day.

 Bathroom use is one at a time, and its high touch surfaces will be cleaned throughout the day.

-Staff as well as students will be screened daily for symptoms of Covid-19.
+Students and staff who are experiencing symptoms of Covid-19 are asked to stay home.
 Anyone who develops symptoms while at Kesher will be dismissed immediately.
 Children will wait with a member of the Kesher staff outside or in a designated isolation room.